kalp-bhadane/angular-unit-testing/README.md

 **TestBed to acess the component instance (nativeElement)**

-Using fixture.nathiveElement we can access the element if the project are running in browser
+Using fixture.nathiveElement we can access the element if the project are running in browser.

 ![Alt text](image-2.png)